techtimo/Spotmap/readme.txt

 `[spotmap mapcenter=last feeds="My Spot" colors=red date-range-from="2020-05-01"]`

-We can also show multiple feeds in different colors on a same day:
+We can also show multiple feeds in different colors on a same day (from 0:00:00 to 23:59:59):

 `[spotmap mapcenter=last feeds="My first spot,My other Device" colors="gray,green" date="2020-06-01"]`